hantsy/micronaut-sandbox/docs/index.md

 ## Contribution

-Any formal contributions are welcome.
+Any contributions are welcome.
 You can file an issue or send a PR on Github.
 If my work is helpful, please help me to spread it out to your circles or [buy me a coffee](https://www.buymeacoffee.com/hantsy).:)

 ## About Me